|LW.12518 or LW.12651 / LW.12519

 Make the Road New York (MRNY), an organization devoted to providing quality legal service and advocacy in the context of community building and organizing.
-MRNY is a membership organization of low-income and recent immigrant New Yorkers.*** Students working with MRNY will have the option of focusing on providing direct legal services in immigration, fair wage employment work, housing, health policy and will have exposure to organizing being done in connection with the substantive field in which MRNY provides direct legal services.
+MRNY is a membership organization of low-income and recent immigrant New Yorkers.*** Students working with MRNY will have the option of focusing on providing direct legal services in immigration, fair wage employment work, housing, health policy and will have exposure to organizing being done in connection with the substantive fields in which MRNY provides direct legal services.
 Spanish language ability is helpful to a student working with MRNY since the organization’s members and clients often speak Spanish as a primary, and sometime only, language.
 Students lacking Spanish proficiency but interested in the lawyering model represented by organizations like MRNY can opt to work with Center for Popular Democracy CPD), which is a legal and policy backup center serving MRNY and similar organizations nationwide.

 Education Advocacy Clinic: Students from low-income backgrounds often face barriers to receiving a high-quality education in New York City public schools.
 There are laws to protect the educational rights of certain populations of students, including students with disabilities, but many of these children do not receive the services and supports they need to succeed in school.
 Clinic students work on special education cases, working closely with families from low-income backgrounds to help their public school students get supports and services to address their educational and behavioral needs.
 Fieldwork will likely be done in partnership with Advocates for Children of New York.
 Law students choosing this option will participate in a weekly Education Advocacy Clinic seminar, including during the time they are studying for the Bar Exam.
 Because the fieldwork is done under the supervision of Professors with the Education Advocacy Clinic, students opting to do Education Advocacy fieldwork will be enrolled under the LW.12518 “Clinic” designation.